orey/papers/docs/blog/022-ContentAndLaw.md

 But Grokipedia is not just a rival of Wikipedia: It seems like an experiment in *automating the very process of historical and factual record-keeping*.
 We talked, in older episodes about the Sources of New Content (SNCs) and in particular about the news as being one of those sources.
 Grokipedia intends to capture those sources and create a real timeline of events, a real automated history.
 In a way, Grokipedia begins the AI witness of the human history, and the AI scribe of human history, ensuring it is up-to-date and ensuring facts were not "forgotten" or twisted by partial editors.

 In that sense, Musk is not creating a new encyclopedia but *a new encyclopedist and archivist*!
 That could be a very deep change in the way we are doing short term history.
+That could be close to a new version of [Foundation](https://en.wikipedia.org/wiki/Foundation_(novel_series)), from Asimov, except that the Foundation is, in a way, Grok.

 Just think about all those confidential letters working on open sources and analyzing what influential people say in the various media.
 They are doing the work of archivists and cross-reference all that is said publicly to draw unexpected portraits of influential people.
 If Grokipedia is doing it well, people may discover the true face of some individuals.
+That looks like Musk.

 ## Sora 2 and the copyright tightrope